Arktische/meica-python/README.md

 config-driven training framework extends `accelerate.Accelerator`
 - **You Just write the forward logic**.

-- 100% compatible with huggingface `accelerate.Accelerator`.
-That means you can use all features of `accelerate.Accelerator` without any modification.
+- Tired of learning new framework?
+You don't have to!
+We are 100% compatible with huggingface `accelerate.Accelerator`.

-- All types injected by conf **support IDE intelisense** and **static type checking**, no more messy python code without type hints!
+- All types injected by conf **support IDE intelisense** and **static type checking**.

 - Config-driven, no more messy `if/else` branch to adapt to different scenarios!